Large-$d$ behavior of the Feynman amplitudes for a just-renormalizable tensorial group field theory: Large behavior of the Feynman amplitudes

 and the zero-momentum two point function $\tau(0)$ can be written as:

 The remaining factor $1/{\tilde{s}^\prime(\mathcal{T})}$ depends only on the combinatorial structure of trees, but not on the specificities of the model.
-In fact, the same factor have to be occurs for models with trivial propagator and a single melonic interaction.
-For such a model, $\mathcal{A}_{\mathcal{T}}=1$, and the computation have be done explicitly in the melonic sector using Schwinger-Dyson equation \cite{Samary:2014oya}, \cite{Gurau:2013cbh}-\cite{Bonzom:2011zz}.
+The same factor has to occur for models with a trivial propagator and a single melonic interaction.
+For such a model, $\mathcal{A}_{\mathcal{T}}=1$, and the computation have to be done explicitly in the melonic sector using Schwinger-Dyson equation \cite{Samary:2014oya}, \cite{Gurau:2013cbh}-\cite{Bonzom:2011zz}.
 The result is:

 where $\{C_{n}\}$ denote the Catalan numbers.
 Therefore, $C_{n-1}$ is precisely the number of planar rooted trees with $n$ loop vertices:

 ensuring $\tilde{s}^\prime(\mathcal{T})=1$.
 The Catalan numbers $C_{n}$ are defined as: